 Werneth Primary Care Centre,Featherstall Road South,Oldham, OL9 7AYTel: 0161 484 1484

-If you require to speak to the GP or practice nurse during surgery hours then call the receptionist who will ask the patient to give a few details, because on many occasions the reception staff can answer the query.
+If you require to speak to the GP/Practice Nurse/Advanced Nurse Practitioner during surgery hours please contact the surgery.
+The receptionist who will ask the patient to give a few details, because on many occasions the reception staff can answer the query.
 If not, the required clinician will call you back at a convenient time.

 You may only request a home visit if you are housebound or are too ill to visit the practice.
 Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.